cowzendux/MplusPathAnalysis/README.md

 * "bootstrap" is an optional argument that allows you to request bootstrap confidence intervals.
 If you want to obtain bootstrap CIs, you set this argument equal to the number of bootstrap samples you want to use.
 This number should be at least 1000, but can go notably higher.
 Researchers typically use 5000, but it's not unheard of to use 20000 or more.
 * "repse" is an optional argument that allows you to identify the resampling method used to create replicate weights.
 Valid options are bootstrap, jackknife, jackknife1, jackknife2, brr, and fay(#)
 * "categorical" is an optional argument that identifies a list of variables that should be treated as categorical by Mplus.
 Note that what Mplus calls categorical is typically called "ordinal" in other places.
 Use the "nominal" command described below for true categorical variables.
-* "censored" is an optional argument that identifies a list of variables that should be treated as censored by Mplus.
+* "censored" is an optional string argument that identifies the code that should be used to define censored variables in Mplus.
+The string should identify both the censored variables as well as which part of the distribution is censored.
 * "count" is an optional argument that identifies a list of variables that should be treated as count variables (i.e., for Poisson regression) by Mplus.
 * "nominal" is an optional argument that identifies a list of variables that should be treated as nominal variables by Mplus.
 * "idvariable" is an optional argument that identifies an identifier variable for your data set.
 This is needed if you are saving latent scores and want to merge them into another data set.